juanmanunez/angular-carbonldp-boilerplate/README.md

 3. Run `npm install`
 4. Run `jspm install`
 5. Open `config/local.json`, and change the configuration to match your platform installation
+6. Run `npm start`

-7. Run `npm start`.
-This script will execute a set of tasks including the "compile" task that uses the EJS file `src/app/config.ejs.ts` to hold all the configuration parameters.
+    This script will execute a set of tasks including `gulp compile` which uses the EJS file `src/app/config.ejs.ts` to load all the configuration parameters

 ## Next Steps
 ### Saving the project as a new Git repository